 Valentina is now working at a researcher at Yandex, Moscow, applying her knowledge in on-line compression models.

-Fedor is now a Scientist at Amazon, working in their core Machine Learning team.
+Fedor is now a Scientist at Amazon, working in their AWS team.
 He worked for Microsoft from 2014 to 2016.

 Dmitry is working as a Senior Risk Assurance in Finance at PwC, London.

 Mikhail is now a Data Analyst at International Investment Bank, London.